 Before you begin to build or enhance your transactional mailing strategy, take a moment to consider if you need these emails to be registered.
 What information are you sending?
 And what do you need to know has been received by your recipient?

 On many occasions, you may want to consider registering your transactional email send-outs by using a registered email service like eEvidence, especially when handling important communications like policies updates, GDPR emails, payment requests or tickets, and invoice confirmation emails.
 By doing so, you’ll be able to legally prove you’ve sent an email, and that it was delivered to the recipient.

-If you are planning to send high transactional email volumes, especially during the Holiday Season (Black Friday, Cyber Monday and Christmas), registering these emails will help you prevent and fight friendly fraud.
+If you are planning to send high transactional email volumes, especially during the 2021 Holiday Season (Black Friday 2021, Cyber Monday 2021 and Christmas 2021), registering these emails will help you prevent and fight friendly fraud.